Shakeskeyboarde/wurk/packages/cli/README.md

 werk build
 ```

 Congratulations!
-Your library is built 🎉.
+Your monorepo is built 🎉.
 If you want to publish it, you can continue by following the instructions of the Werk [publish](https://www.npmjs.com/package/@werk/command-publish) command.

 ## Commands